Target Hospitality: North Dakota

+South Texas Family Residential Center

+South Texas Family Residential Center located in Dilley, Texas, is the largest immigrant detention center in the United States.
+The center first opened in 2014 and can accommodate 2,400.
+It is mainly operated by CoreCivic and Target Hospitality.

+In June 2024, the Biden administration closed the center citing costs as the main reason.
+The move came as the administration implemented stricter immigration policies.

+The facility resumed operations in 2025 under the Trump administration.

+Pecos Children's Center

+The Pecos Children's Center was first opened by the Department of Health and Human services on April 5, 2021 in Pecos, Texas.
+The center primarily serves unaccompanied migrant children aged 13 and 17.
+It has the capacity to support up to 6,000 individuals.

+In February 2025 Target Hospitality received a notice of termination of the facility effective immediately.

-Past Operations/Services
+Past

 Olympic Games

 Before working with clients in the oil, gas, and mining industries, Target Logistics provided logistics services at a number of the Olympic Games.
 The company was awarded contracts for logistics services for the 1984 Winter Olympics in Sarajevo, Yugoslavia (present-day Bosnia-Herzegovina); the 1992 Summer Olympics in Barcelona, Spain; the 1996 Summer Olympics in Atlanta, Georgia; the 2000 Summer Olympics in Sydney, Australia; the 2002 Winter Olympics in Salt Lake City, Utah; the 2004 Summer Olympics in Athens, Greece; the 2006 Winter Olympics in Turin, Italy; and the 2010 Winter Olympics in Vancouver, British Columbia, Canada.

-Large Events
+Large events

 Target Logistics provided logistics services for a number of large-scale events, such as the Harley-Davidson 100th anniversary celebration in 2003 in Milwaukee, Wisconsin; the Woodstock 25th anniversary festival in 1994 and the Woodstock 30th anniversary festival in 1999, both in Bethel, New York; and the Bonnaroo Music Festival in Manchester, Tennessee.

-Disaster Relief
+Disaster relief

 Target Logistics offered disaster relief support following Hurricane Katrina in 2005 and Hurricane Ike in 2008.
 In the aftermath of Hurricane Katrina, Target Lodging operated a 1,100-bed cruise ship anchored in the Gulf of Mexico to house those displaced by the hurricane.
 Target Lodging also built and managed a 700-person modular camp in New Orleans with running water, electricity, and on-site kitchen services.
 In the aftermath of Hurricane Ike, Target Hospitality provided catering and food services for 600 personnel to support relief operations.